ROI Analysis

 You Think They Will Call Back

 They will not.
-GetAIRA data is clear: 85% of callers who reach voicemail do not try again.
-They do not leave a message.
-They do not bookmark your number.
-They go straight to the next search result.
+Most callers who reach voicemail do not try again — they do not leave a message, they do not bookmark your number, they go straight to the next search result.

 The old assumption that "if they really need me, they will call back" is false.
 Customers have options.
 They exercise them immediately.